-Ladies-in-waiting did not perform menial tasks – these were carried out by servants.
-Duties varied from court to court, and the requirements of the individual mistress.
+Ladies-in-waiting did not perform menial tasks – instead, servants carried these out.
+Duties varied from court to court and the requirements of the individual mistress.

-- reading correspondence to her mistress, writing on her behalf, and relaying messages;
+- Reading correspondence to her mistress, writing on her behalf and relaying messages.

-- participation in pastimes such as embroidery, painting, horse riding, and music making;
+- Participation in pastimes such as embroidery, painting, horse riding and music-making.

-- supervision of servants;
+- Supervision of servants.

-- keeping her mistress abreast of activities and personages at court.
+- Keeping her mistress abreast of activities and personages at court.

 The lady’s companion has become obsolete in most developed countries, as women no longer spend their day at home.
 Also, the work opportunities that emerged for women during both world wars gave them far more employment choices.